SuRGeoNix/BitSwarm/README.md

 <br/>*See Peer.cs, BitField.cs*

 4) Saves received data to __Part Files__ and creates the completed files when done
-<br/>*See TorSwarm.cs, PartFile.cs*
+<br/>*See BitSwarm.cs, PartFile.cs*

 ## Limitations

-What TorSwarm does and what it doesn't: -
+What BitSwarm does and what it doesn't: -

 1) __Peer__ communication is implemented over common __TCP Protocol__ (doesn't currently support *uTP, NAT Traversal, PnP, Hole-punching* etc.)